 Bathroom sink drains almost always clog with hair and soap.
-Over time, soap buildup on the walls of the tailpiece and trap pipes can slow the drain and make clogs likely.
-Hair is particularly stubborn stuff in drains, which is why plunging usually doesn't work, nor do liquid drain cleaners.
-Therefore, the best way to clean a bathroom sink drain is to get inside the drain and pull out the clog.
+Over time, soap buildup on the walls of the tailpiece and trap pipes can slow the drain and make clogged drains likely.
+Hair is particularly stubborn stuff in drains, which is why a plunger usually doesn't work, nor do liquid drain cleaners.
+Therefore, the best way to unclog a bathroom sink drain is to get inside the drain and pull out the clog.
 You can do this from the top end, if you're lucky.
-Otherwise, it takes just a few minutes to open up the drain from below and give everything a thorough cleaning.
+Otherwise, it takes just a few minutes to open up the drain from below and give everything a thorough drain cleaning.

 Things You'll Need